Jack Jackman delivers another thrilling Maisie adventures!

 About Author

-Jack is a father of three who works as a teacher in Scotland.
-Before settling in Scotland, he spent his time wandering the world, including a time in Argentina where he was the most southerly English teacher in the world, and even became a waiter in Antarctica (penguins do not tip well!)
-While there, he visited the Halley Research Station (as one of very few members of the public to ever do so).
+Author Jack Jackman is a father of three who works as a teacher in Scotland.
+Before settling in Scotland, he travelled the world, including as an English teacher in Argentina and as a waiter in Antarctica (penguins do not tip well!)
+While there, he visited the Halley Research Station (one of very few members of the public to ever do so).
 As well as writing for children, Jack writes plays which have been performed in Buenos Aires, London and Edinburgh.

 Find Jack Jackman on X @jackjackman